ctm/mb2-doc/src/series/wsop-style-2022.md

 usable by anyone who already has some online or cardroom poker experience .

+## This page is likely to be updated

+As the series progresses, I am likely to update this page.

 ## Tournament Length

 Each of the WSOPS tournaments starts with the same five minute round